 In a significant diplomatic engagement, Indian Prime Minister Narendra Modi and Polish Prime Minister Donald Tusk recently held discussions centered on the ongoing Ukraine war and its profound impact on global food and energy security, particularly for the Global South.
 The meeting, which took place during Modi’s visit to Poland, highlighted the pressing concerns shared by both leaders over the conflict’s repercussions and the broader implications for international stability.

-Call for Peace and Diplomacy
+Call for peace and diplomacy

 During the talks, Prime Minister Modi reiterated a message he had conveyed to Russian President Vladimir Putin during his visit to Moscow in July.
 Modi emphasized that no problem could be effectively resolved on the battlefield, advocating instead for peaceful dialogue and diplomacy as the only viable paths to lasting peace.
 This message, which has been consistent in India’s approach to the conflict, underscores the nation’s commitment to playing a constructive role in promoting global stability.